How does organization giving differ from individual giving?

 Find out if there is a person that wishes to contribute a lead gift to start this fund.
 Confirm that the intent is to start a scholarship and then notify the development officer.
 When contacting the development officer, make them aware of the intent of the donor.
 The development officer will contact the lead donor looking to start this fund and convene a meeting between the lead donor, the director of the program, and themself to discuss the wishes of the prospective donor.
 That meeting will determine whether the funds create an operating fund or an endowment.
 (See the FAQ on What is an endowment fund and what is an operating fund)

 Once the fund(s) have been set up, the development officer can work with the director and the donor to develop strategies to increase support for the fund so that it meets the goals of its original intent.

 Who do we refer potential donors to and is it the same person every time?

 The Development Officer for the division is your contact for all giving.
 You should always include them in communications involving a potential donor.
 They will work with you on developing a strategy to solicit for areas of need that have been identified within your department and will advise the department on best practices in development.

 What is stewardship and who is involved in this process?

-Stewardship is the administration of a gift and overseeing, protecting and caring for the relationship between the donor and the area in which they have chosen to support.
+Stewardship is the administration of a gift and overseeing, protecting, and caring for the relationship between the donor and the area in which they have chosen to support.
 Stewardship is important, as it ensures that a positive experience is had by the donor.
-That experience who will influence future giving and allow for them to share their experience to other perspective donors.
+That experience will influence future giving and allow for them to share their experience with other prospective donors.

 Everyone who is involved in the fundraising process for a gift has a role to play in the stewardship activities with a donor.
 From the implementation of projects that have benefited from funds raised and is benefiting directly from funding shares in the responsibility of stewardship.
 The Development Officer will help facilitate along with the directors that the proper stewardship is taking place and the gifts are being administered per the agreement between the donor and the University.